ShabbirHussain7/test-cpl-web/_events/icfp23.md

 The fellowship can be three, six, nine or twelve months.
 It is usually offered to postdoctoral, doctoral students, and experienced researchers with demonstrated ability and expertise, with a monthly stipend of $7,000 USD and a travel and equipment stipend.

-**Apply to join Censored Planet Lab at University of Michigan** through the OTF [website](https://www.opentech.fund/funds/icfp/).
-If you have any questions about working under ICFP at Censored Planet Lab, please contact us at [censoredplanet@umich.edu](mailto:censoredplanet@umich.edu).
+**Apply to join us at University of Michigan** through the OTF [website](https://www.opentech.fund/funds/icfp/).
+If you have any questions about working with us, please reach out to [censoredplanet@umich.edu](mailto:censoredplanet@umich.edu).

 <img src="../assets/icfp23.png" alt="ICFP '23 at Censored Planet flyer" title="ICFP '23 at Censored Planet flyer" width="100%">
 {: .center }